 Video explaining Earth’s Major Mass Extinction Events

-Our planet is currently going through an environmental and climate disaster, to the extent that many scientists now believe that Earth is going through a sixth mass extinction event, caused by human activity — what we call anthropogenic impacts.
+Our planet is currently going through an environmental and climate disaster, to the extent that many scientists now believe that Earth is experiencing a sixth mass extinction event, caused by human activity — what we call anthropogenic impacts.
 A mass extinction event is one where there is a widespread and rapid decrease in biodiversity.

 Life may be rare in the Universe, as far as we know, but we have to admit it has been very tenacious on Earth.
 After the P-T extinction more evolution takes place, early dinosaurs begin to appear.
-The ancestors of mammals however, are small and nocturnal.
+The ancestors of mammals however, are mostly small and nocturnal.
 Then around 200 million years ago begins the bookending of the age of the dinosaurs.
 The Triassic-Jurassic Extinction Event occurs and 23% of all families, 48% of all genera (including 20% of marine families and 55% of marine genera) and 70% to 75% of all species became extinct.
-Most of the mammals and amphibians are gone and crocodilian like animals dominated freshwater environments.
-This event was very good for the dinosaurs because most of their competition, died out and they were able to spread all over the planet, some of them becoming the huge ones we all know and love.
-The cause of this event is also debated and includes the ever-favourite asteroid strike.
+Most of the mammals and amphibians disappeared and crocodilian like animals dominated freshwater environments.
+This event was very good for the dinosaurs because most of their competition died out and they were able to spread all over the planet, some of them becoming the humungous ones we all know and love.
+The cause of this event is also debated and includes the ever-favorite asteroid strike.
 One theory says that lava-eruptions during the break-up of super continent Pangaea may have released a huge amount of carbon dioxide, resulting in a runaway greenhouse effect.

 Which brings us full-circle because, as I said at the beginning, we are in all probability going through a sixth mass extinction.
-And this one is caused by the us, the descendants of the surviving species from the last ones.
-Called the Holocene or Anthropocene Mass Extinction, it is a result of our activities, starting from the disappearance of mega-fauna at the end of the last glaciation period (that occurred from 115,000 to 11,500 years ago).
-This extinction event is ongoing and affects almost all the biodiversity on Earth, including plants, animals, insects and ocean life.
+And this one is caused by us, the descendants of the surviving species from the last ones.
+Called the Holocene or Anthropocene Mass Extinction, it is a result of our activities, starting from the disappearance of mega-fauna at the end of the last glaciation period (that occurred between115,000 to 11,500 years ago).
+This extinction event is ongoing and affects almost all the biodiversity on Earth, including plants, fungi, animals, insects and ocean life.

 Those dinosaur movies are pretty cool with large animals eating everything on sight but humans are the real super predators.
-More than 90 percent of all organisms that have ever lived on Earth are extinct due to the five mass extinctions.
+More than 90% of all organisms that have ever lived on Earth are extinct due to the five mass extinctions.
 Let’s see what survives after we are done with it.